 How to Cure RSI With a Floor Desk

-The first part of this article explains why prolonged sitting on chairs is bad for you and what it does to your body.
+The first part of this article and following video explain why prolonged sitting on chairs is bad for you and what it does to your body.
 Unfortunately the reality is that in most working environments sitting on a chair all day is unavoidable.
 Slightly altering your chair-sitting position and the positioning of your equipment can help ameliorate this damaging situation.
 For those who have the opportunity to work from home or a more tolerant working environment, the latter part of this article shows how to build yourself a comfortable and versatile floor desk to completely get rid of repetitive strain injuries like carpal tunnel syndrome, stiff hamstrings, chronic neck, shoulders and back pain.

 Did you know that you can get rid of RSI (repetitive strain injury) with a new ergonomic design for your workstation, at home or at work, to suit your body?
 At the end of this article, you will see for yourself in a video how the Floor Desk works in practice.
 But first, why is it so important to be more comfortable while working at the computer?
 And what is ergonomic design, anyway?